josephberger/PanOS-Master-Tshoot/README.md

 5. Recommend using a read-only account on Panorama/NGFWs for security purposes.
 6. Recommend NOT utilizing on central server, intention is to run on workstation or jump host.
 7. Currently only supports IPv4, IPv6 support coming soon.
+8. For ease of use, most queries are based on hostnames once added/imported.
+If you have multiple NGFWs with the same hostname, results may be unexpected (make hostnames unique!).
-8. Probably some bugs and vulns.
+9. Probably some bugs and vulns.
 Please report and they will be addressed in the next version.

 ## MT-Tools Usage